 She knew that sometimes when she was exhausted beyond all reason, it actually became harder to fall asleep.
 “I’ll need you to sit in my lap, with your back against my chest.”

 Slowly, awkwardly, he moved to climb into the scoop of her crossed legs.
 His small body was cold and faintly trembling, either from the chill or sheer exhaustion.

 She reached her arms around him, touching her middle fingers to her thumbs, with the large black Conduit gripped to her palm by her pinky and ring finger, a little awkwardly.
 She pressed her hands against his sternum.

 Miles copied her.

-A few minutes later, Miles was slouching against her limply, his eyes closed and on the brink of sleep, the only indication that he was still awake being the purr-like sounds coming out of his throat along with her own deep hum.
+A few minutes later, Miles was slouching against her limply, his eyes closed and on the brink of sleep, the only indication that he was still awake being the purring sounds coming out of his throat along with her own deep hum.

 She released the magic, settling him back on the bed and drawing a thick blanket over him to hold in some warmth.
-She sent a servant to grab a wrapped, hot brick, and then tucked it next to the boy’s feet so it could warm him up slowly.
+She sent a servant to fetch a wrapped, hot brick, and then tucked it next to the boy’s feet so it could warm him up slowly.

 Without further preamble, she announced, “It is time,” with what she hoped was sufficient gravitas.

 The other thaumaturges quickly moved to stand at equal distances around the outer Circle.